KMJ-007/lazygh/README.md

 ## Roadmap

+- [ ] fix the cargo auto release version mangment with release workflow
 - [ ] adding lazygh to binstall
 - [ ] adding lazygh to nix-env
 - [ ] adding lazygh to nix flake